Propellants and Primers: Chemistry, Classification, Manufacturing

 The surface-area-vs-time relationship of a grain geometry maps directly to the shape of the chamber pressure-time curve examined in the next topic.
 A fast-burning pistol powder like Alliant Bullseye (flake, approximately 0.010-inch flakes) reaches peak pressure within 0.3-0.5 milliseconds of primer ignition in a 9x19mm chamber.
 A slow-burning rifle powder like Hodgdon H1000 (extruded, 0.070-inch single-perf cylinder) reaches peak pressure in a .338 Lapua Magnum chamber around 1.0-1.5 milliseconds, allowing the bullet to travel further down the barrel before pressure peaks.
 Matching burn rate to cartridge geometry is the core engineering problem in propellant selection, and mismatches produce dangerous overpressure events.

-In the SAAMI Z299.4-2015 standard (published by the Sporting Arms and Ammunition Manufacturers' Institute), maximum average pressure (MAP) specifications for common cartridges are: 9x19mm Parabellum, 35,000 psi; .45 ACP, 21,000 psi; 5.56x45mm NATO, 55,000 psi; 7.62x51mm NATO, 60,200 psi; .357 Magnum, 35,000 psi; 7.62x39mm, 45,000 psi.
-These MAP values represent the statistical upper bound for production ammunition and are the numbers against which forensic reconstruction pressure estimates are validated.
+Under SAAMI standards (published by the Sporting Arms and Ammunition Manufacturers' Institute), maximum average pressure (MAP) specifications for common cartridges are: 9x19mm Parabellum, 35,000 psi (SAAMI Z299.3, Centerfire Pistol and Revolver); .45 ACP, 21,000 psi; 5.56x45mm NATO, 55,000 psi (SAAMI Z299.4, Centerfire Rifle); 7.62x51mm NATO, 60,200 psi; .357 Magnum, 35,000 psi; 7.62x39mm, 45,000 psi.
+These MAP values represent the statistical upper bound for production ammunition and are the numbers against which forensic reconstruction pressure estimates are validated, a process covered in detail under internal ballistic prediction models.
 The CIP (Commission Internationale Permanente pour l'Epreuve des Armes à Feu) standard TDCC publishes equivalent European specifications, typically expressed in megapascals rather than PSI: 9x19mm is 235 MPa under CIP (approximately 34,100 psi), reflecting minor methodological differences in measurement rig rather than a true pressure difference.

 A forensic examiner recovers a spent 9x19mm Parabellum cartridge case at a scene.
 Inspection of the primer pocket reveals a single large central flash hole.
 Which primer design does this case use, and what manufacturing regions primarily produce this design?